C++ Map Find Function - C++ Programming Tutorial

 Explanation:

-In this example, we use the std::map::find function to search for a user-specified key in a map.
-After that, it prompts the user to enter a key value, and then it checks whether it exists in the map.
-If the element is found, it prints the key and its associated value; otherwise, it displays a message indicating that the element was not found.
+In this instance, we employ the std::map::find method to locate a key specified by the user within a map data structure.
+Subsequently, the program requests the user to input a key value, and then it verifies its presence in the map.
+If the element is located, the program outputs both the key and its corresponding value; if not, it presents a message indicating that the element was not found.

 C++ std::map find Function Example to Erase an Element

-Let's take an example to demonstrate the map find function to erase an element in C++.
+Let's consider an illustration to showcase the map find method for removing an element in C++.

 Example